 Where much of the Alexa-enabled kit out there is audio based, concentrated on the Bluetooth speaker market in particular, the Echo Show 5 embraces both sound and video in its abilities to communicate.
 So, as well as playing music or reading out information, you can access video content on the 5.5in LCD touchscreen.

-That may be a movie on Amazon Prime Video, say, the latest BBC News bulletin, or even a HIIT workout from south-west London’s finest, Joe Wicks.
+That may be a movie on Amazon Prime Video, say, the latest BBC News bulletin, or even a HIIT workout from Joe Wicks.
 There’s also an HD camera, allowing the user to make Skype calls, for example, or view images from cameras in other rooms in the house and elsewhere.

 The Echo Show 5 is a little bigger than an iPhone on its side, mounted on a wedge.
 That triangular prism houses all the electronics and allows the screen to be tilted towards the user for easy viewing.
 It’s nicely put together, with a textured cloth finish at the rear and a rubberised base.